“Two souls dwell, alas, in my breast’ (Faust I)

 jlang says:

 The spiritual path is comparable to that of a soldier.
-The soldier receives everything from his employer: food, clothing, accommodation, a responsible job and everything else he needs.
-This also includes a partner, family life, friends, rest periods, etc. In return, he has only one thing to do: obedience, i.e. complete devotion to his spiritual leadership.
+The soldier is provided with everything by his master: food, clothing, accommodation, a responsible job, and everything else he needs.
+This also includes a partner, family life, friends, rest periods, etc. In return, he has only one thing to do: obey, i.e., devote himself completely to his spiritual guidance.

-The only exception in this parallel is that he not only risks his life in the fulfilment of his orders, but surrenders it in every case; this does not refer to physical life, but to the animal part, the ego programme.
+The only exception to this parallel is that he not only risks his life in carrying out his duties, but in any case gives it up; this does not mean physical life, but the animal part, the ego program.